Develop Your Teaching Excellence

 You Are Not Alone

 Becoming an excellent instructor takes intention, reflection, and community.
-The CETL staff and Merrimack faculty and administration are available to assist you.
-What do you need to do to level-up your teaching and learning in a face to face, synchronous, asynchronous?
-CETL instructional designers are educators trained in instructional design; they are also web-accessibility certified, so if you have questions on colors, formats or other tech approaches, we are here to help.
+The CTIDE staff and Merrimack faculty and administration are available to assist you.
+What do you need to do to level up your teaching in a face-to-face, synchronous or asynchronous course?
+CTIDE instructional designers are educators trained in instructional design; they are also web-accessibility certified, so if you have questions about colors, formats or other technological approaches, we are here to help.
 We are committed to supporting you at every stage of the course design process by providing resources, consultations, feedback and support.
 Email us

 Practice, Practice, Practice